microsoft/msbuild-lab335-agentic-rag/lab/exercise-4-enable-agentic-features.md

 # Exercise 4: Enable Agentic Features

 In this exercise, you will turn on features that allow the system to reason across multiple steps and refine its answers.
+These features allow the system to rewrite queries, perform multi-step retrieval, and reflect on results before responding.

 ## Step 1: Enable Agentic Retrieval and Reflection